serhii-rieznik/etx-tracer/README.md

     - directional emitter with finite angluar size;
     - collimated area lights (lasers);
  * Spectral representation of material's properties (colors, index of refractions, etc);
- * Normal mapping (CPU only at the moment);
+ * Normal mapping;
- * Thin-film rendering;
+ * Thin-film rendering over most of materials (including conductor materials);
  * Using OptiX for GPU ray-tracing;
- * Most of the code is reused for CPU and GPU integrators.
+ * Most of the code is reused for CPU and GPU integrators;
+ * Atmosphere integrator;

 #### Samples
 Several renderings from the ray-tracer.
 Samples contains showcase for materials, volumetric data rendering, spectral rendering, participating media rendering and SDS (specular-diffuse-specular paths), which are usually tricky thing to render.
 As well as thin film rendering, collimated emitters, depth of field, and other effects.